-Through this focus area, we work to consolidate and improve our educational programmes and strengthen our relationship with our community.
-Our School Plan for 2021-2025 guides the process and illustrates the high expectations of our accredited member status of the Council of International Schools (CIS) and the International Baccalaureate Organisation (IBO).
+Our new School Plan for 2025-2028 guides our direction.
+It outlines how we will continue to enhance our educational programmes and community relationships, in line with the high expectations of our accredited status with both the Council of International Schools (CIS) and the International Baccalaureate Organisation (IBO).